Interstellar-Network/Interstellar-Book/src/M3_demo_tutorial.md

 > avoid some browser extensions that could generate interface issues

-### 3. Install the wallet App i.e APK file on an android device or emulator
+### 3. Install the wallet App i.e APK file on an android device or an emulator

 #### 3.1 Retrieve APK file